 You should validate that the last thread on tier mechanism returns an end to end time consistent with the end to end latency shown within full transaction snapshots.

 - For Java or .NET applications, you can identify the method that acts as the logical endpoint for the transaction processing sequence.
 For a response handler, this could be a method that watches for spawned threads to complete and when done, assembles the response and sends it back to the client.
-The end to end transaction time includes the time it takes for this configured method to finish processing, not when the method is invoked.

 You may specify more than one endpoint demarcator for a particular business transaction.
 In this case, the first match ends the transaction for purposes of end-to-end latency monitoring.
 Be careful not to configure multiple demarcators that could be satisfied on different tiers for a given transaction.